CraigWhite81/nested-menu-nav/README.md

 ![image](https://github.com/CraigWhite81/nested-menu-nav/assets/85926954/1df56e91-6174-48e6-afc8-c2332df65b71)

 This technique could be extended with further levels.
-The key is how to structure the data that feeds the menu, using key atttributes to drive functionality and formatting.
+The key is how to structure the data that feeds the menu, using key attributes to drive functionality and formatting.

 ## Installation
 Download the NestedNavigationMenu_1_0_0_2.zip file, then follow <a href="https://learn.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions">this Microsoft Learn Article</a> to import the solution into your chosen environment.